robohydra/robohydra/tutorial/advanced/index.md

           }
       }),

-The `Response` constructor receives an argument, a function to get executed when the response ends.
+The `Response` constructor receives an argument, a function to be executed when the response ends.
 We use this function to inspect the response we got from the other head, tweak it and send our own response.
 Also, note how we remove the "Accept-Encoding" header from